liyunze-coding/liyunze-coding/README.md

 # Hello there, I'm Ryan!

-I am a student, developer and content creator with a background in Full Stack Web Development and Data Science!
+I am a student, developer and content creator with a background in **Full Stack Web Development** and **Data Science**!

-I am honoured to be awarded for the prestigious 50% International Student Scholarship to pursue my Bachelor's education in Australia.
+I am honoured to be awarded for the prestigious **50% International Student Scholarship** to pursue my Bachelor's education in Australia.

 ## Who am I?

 -    **Pronouns**: He/They
+-    **Languages**:
+     -    English (Fluent)
--    **Languages**: Fluent in English and Mandarin
+     -    Mandarin Chinese (Fluent)
+     -    Malay (Intermediate)
 -    **Education**: Bachelor of Computer Science
      -    minor in Full Stack Development
 -    **Website**: https://rython.dev

-## Leadership & Extra-curriculars
+## Leadership Experiences & Extra-curricular Activities

 - **President** of Magnus Technology Society
 - **President** of Computer Programming Club